griffinryan/tamber/docs/testing/e2e.md

 4. Adjust generation settings on the fly with slash commands if desired:
   - `/duration 120` keeps long-form (intro → motif → chorus → outro).
 Values 90–180 are accepted; shorter values are clamped to 90 in the CLI but still honoured when calling the worker API directly.
   - `/duration 24` (after sending the job) is useful for verifying short-form plan previews—expect fewer sections.
-  - `/model musicgen-stereo-medium` or `/model riffusion-v1` swaps backends.
+  - `/model musicgen-stereo-medium` (or another MusicGen checkpoint) swaps models.
   - `/cfg 6.5` or `/cfg off` tunes classifier-free guidance strength.
   - `/seed 42` (or `/seed off`) locks deterministic runs; `/reset` restores defaults.
 5. Watch the job transition `Queued → Running → Done`.
 Progress updates stream every few seconds.
 6. When complete, the CLI copies outputs into `~/Music/Timbre/<job_id>/` and logs the artifact path.
 Press `Ctrl+P` with the job highlighted to surface the path again.
 7. Play back the WAV manually (`open <path>` on macOS).
-Placeholder audio includes a noisy sine tone and metadata flag `placeholder=true`; real outputs require the inference extras (torch, diffusers, transformers) and will reflect the prompt more directly.
+Placeholder audio includes a noisy sine tone and metadata flag `placeholder=true`; real outputs require the inference extras (torch, transformers, torchaudio) and will reflect the prompt more directly.
 8. Inspect `metadata.json` in the job directory:
    - `plan.version` should read `v3`.
    - `plan.sections[*].orchestration` lists the layered instrumentation the planner derived.